Florida weighs case of illegal immigrant who passed bar exam

 “You bring a person to the edge and you push him off the cliff ... .
 I‘m just at a loss as to how the board put the state in this kind of position.”

-The case is the latest chapter in a battle that pits the administration of U.S. President Barack Obama, which has a new policy of granting temporary legal status to millions of young illegal immigrants, against states that seek to crack down on illegal immigration within their borders.
+The case is the latest chapter in a battle that pits the administration of U.S. President Barack Obama, which has a new policy of granting temporary work permits to millions of young illegal immigrants, against states that seek to crack down on illegal immigration within their borders.

 Known as “deferred action for childhood arrivals,” the policy shields illegal immigrants aged 15 to 30 from deportation for at least two years and allows them to obtain work permits.